ooosm/oneM2M_cookbook/docs/supported_features.md

     - supported options: attributes, child-resources
 - `Filter Criteria`

-## extended features that would be included in oneM2M Rel-4 soon
+## extended features

+These would be included in oneM2M Rel-4 soon
 - geo-query
 - getting multiple content instances on `latest` and `oldest` virtual resources